Eastern mud turtle: Reproduction

 Mating occurs in K. subrubrum during early spring followed by egg laying in May to early June.
 Clutch sizes vary from 2 to 5.
 Clutch size increases as female plastron length increases and they have at least 3 clutches/year.

 Reproduction in this species varies greatly depending on latitudinal location.
 Clutches per year for this species have been reported to be one clutch per year in some states and multiple clutches in others.
 In a study conducted in South Carolina, clutch frequency in warmer areas averaged multiple clutches, but two clutches per year were the approximate average in cooler regions of the state.
 The incubation period of the eggs can range from 76 to 124 days.
 K. subrubrum hatchlings have a wider carapace than the width of the eggs they hatch from, indicating that the carapace unfolds immediately upon hatching.

 Geographic range

 The eastern mud turtle is found in the US states of Alabama, Arkansas, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maryland, Mississippi, Missouri, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia.

 In Indiana, the eastern mud turtle is listed as an endangered species.

+Predation

+Juveniles of this turtle are susceptible to predation by predators such as blue crabs (Callinectes sapidus), water snakes (Nerodia) and cottonmouths.
+Predators of adults include Virginia opossums, weasels (Mustela), raccoons, gray foxes, kingsnakes (Lampropeltis), bald eagles and red imported fire ants.
+Nest predation occurs by shrews and mostly mid-sized carnivorous mammals such as raccoons, skunks and foxes (gray foxes and red foxes).